mattbalmer/pkgver/README.md

 # pkgver
-CLI tool for managing versions in JSON files.
+CLI tool for managing versions in Package files.
+(This includes package.json, bower.json, etc)

 ## Description

-Provides a simple CLI for reading, setting, bumping, and syncing the version numbers across JSON files.
+Provides a simple CLI for reading, setting, bumping, and syncing the version numbers across various package files.

 Example, you're writing a Javascript module that could be installed from either NPM or Bower.
 Consequently, you have a `package.json` and a `bower.json` in your module's directory.